mahanoor-memon/Restaurent-billing/README.md

-this is our project of restaurent billing system .first it ask about information and then it made a invoice of customer in this particular project we were three partners name mentioned 1,Mahanoor (university of sindh student )(2k23/csm/64) 2 MAHA NADEEM (university of sindh student )(2k23/csm/62)
+This is our project of restaurent billing system .This project is use for invoice of customer.first it ask about detail. in this particular project we were three partners name mentioned 1,Mahanoor (university of sindh student )(2k23/csm/64) 2 MAHA NADEEM (university of sindh student )(2k23/csm/62)